Places to explore in Lancashire

 Hidden Gem: The rich heritage of the city is personified by Lancaster Castle, where tourists can discover a fascinating amount of history linked to crime and punishment, including the fact that it was a fully-functioning prison up until 2011.

 For a much more coastal feel, you can’t go far wrong than to take a trip to the seaside town of Fleetwood, where you can stroll down the promenade on a lovely summer’s afternoon.
 Alternatively, there is a museum, crazy golf at the marine gardens or seafront amusement arcades to enjoy.

 Hidden Gem: Farmer Parr’s Animal World is perfect for kids, and will easily entertain the little rascals on holiday when you introduce them to farm animals and take them for a pony ride.

 Distance: 39 minutes/17.5 miles

-The location furthest away from Moss Wood, but perhaps the one with the most things to do, Blackpool is famous in its own right for being a seaside town with a theme park and a tower where major dance competitions take place.
+Blackpool is famous for being a seaside town with a theme park and a tower where major dance competitions take place.
 Whether it’s walking along one of the piers, eating fish and chips, heading to the local zoo or taking the kids to Sandcastle Waterpark, you can spend much more than a day sampling what Blackpool has to offer.

-Hidden Gem: Not so much hidden due to its popularity, but the Blackpool Illuminations are always a sight to behold, running for 66 days from late August up until November.
+Hidden Gem: Not so much hidden due to its popularity, but the Blackpool Illuminations are always a sight to behold.
+They run for 66 days from late August up until November.

 Any amazing places we’ve missed?
-If there are any great locations or activities you would like to add, get in touch with us on Moss Wood Caravan Park’s Facebook page here.
+If there are any great locations or activities you would like to add, get in touch with us on Moss Wood Caravan Park’s Facebook page.